TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 - **Playbook**: Runbooks exist for `Firestore-Quota-Exceeded` and `Credential-Outage` in `docs/runbooks/`.

 ### 8) Tech Debt & "Sharp Edges"
-- **AuthContext.jsx**: ⚠️ **High Risk**.
-This file (`frontend/src/context/AuthContext.jsx`) contains multiple "CRITICAL FIX" patches for race conditions, infinite loops, and cold starts.
-Touch with extreme caution.
+- **AuthContext.jsx**: ⚠️ **High Complexity**.
+This file (`frontend/src/context/AuthContext.jsx`) is central to app stability.
+While the critical "route flicker" race condition has been **definitively resolved** via strict gating, the file remains complex to handle all edge cases (cold starts, offline, refreshes).
+Touch with caution.
 - **Render Cold Starts**: The backend's lazy initialization pattern (`backend/main.py`) is optimized but adds complexity to the startup flow.

 ### 9) Design & UX